 The NCAA system is broken.
 Everyone works to violate or circumvent rules.
 A few people are getting rich.

-That’s the general message of a new documentary offering an insider’s look at the investigation into the recent revelations in a massive college basketball investigation.
+That’s the general message of a new documentary offering an insider’s look at the investigation into the recent revelations in a massive college basketball investigation

-The Scheme debuts March 31 on HBO.
-The film focuses on Christian Dawkins, convicted in federal court as part of the biggest criminal case in collegiate sports history.
+, convicted in federal court as part of the biggest criminal case in collegiate sports history.

 However, there’s much more that lies beyond the headlines about the two-year undercover FBI investigation into college basketball corruption.
 Key questions are asked:

 - Should the federal government be spending millions of dollars to investigate college sports?

 - Did the federal government basically shelter college coaches who broke the rules?

 - Has the NCAA become a quasi-governmental institution now with government protections?

 Big money, big programs, and big problems